the demon Aim

 The process of summoning Aim, as detailed in the Solomonic grimoires, is a highly structured and dangerous ritual designed to compel obedience from the Great Duke of Hell without succumbing to his destructive powers.

 The central component of the ritual is the Magic Circle drawn on the ground, within which the magician stands for protection.
-Aim is then summoned to appear in the Triangle of Art, placed outside the circle, which serves as a temporary, constrained vessel for the demon.
+Aim is then summoned to appear in the Triangle of Art, placed outside the circle, which is a temporary, constrained vessel for the demon.

 The magician must wear the Sigil of Aim (often engraved on a metal disk or inscribed on parchment) as a lamen around their neck, symbolizing the authority derived from King Solomon.
 The summoning process involves reciting a series of incantations or consecrated prayers that invoke the True Name of God to overpower and bind Aim.